Noise reduction, technique and usage

 Although Dolby is by far the best known and largest in the field of noise reduction, there are also other techniques with the same effect.

 DNL is a technology for noise reduction designed by Philips in 1971, it differs from Dolby because you only apply it for playback and not for recording.
 This allows you to use DNL with radio broadcasts and any other media played on a device that supports DNL.
 You can also apply DNL to tape that has been pre-processed with Dolby B. I just have no experience with this application so can't comment on the quality of the sound.

 DNL was later developed further and released in 1981 under the name DNR, this suppression technique was widely used to improve telephone conversations as well as when using a microphone.
 Also DNR is only applied during playback.
 DNR can often be found on devices from Philips itself.
 For example, I have already worked with tape recorders that use this technique.
 Both DNL and DNR can suppress up to 10 dB of noise.

 DBX Type I & II

-Then there's DBX, which compresses the sound by a factor of two when recorded in anticipation of background noise in the high and low ranges.
+Then there's DBX (Decibel eXpension), which compresses the sound by a factor of two when recorded in anticipation of background noise in the high and low ranges.
 During playback, DBX mutes the sound back to its original form.
 Just like Dolby, DBX also had its drawbacks, one of the drawbacks is that actively directing the sound can be heard at quiet moments in the music, because more noise can then be heard and the noise suppression of DBX tries to block it.

 DBX in general never became popular partly because it couldn't be played on devices that don't support DBX.
 Yet DBX Type I was still fairly popular in the semi-professional world.
 DBX has also been used in vinyl, tape recorders, television sets and films.